So you’re looking for the easiest 14ers in Colorado?

 2. Mount Democrat

-One of the easiest 14ers in Colorado and a member of the DeCaLiBron Loop, Mount Democrat is a great hike for beginners.
+A nice and easy 14er in Colorado and a member of the DeCaLiBron Loop, Mount Democrat is a great hike for people of all skill levels.

 DeCaLiBron stands for Mount Democrat, Mount Cameron, Mount Lincoln, and Mount Bross.

 All four 14ers are located just steps from the next, making it possible to summit four 14ers in one day.
-This is a simple hike for those in shape and a great place to start if you’re a beginner.
+This is a simple hike for those in good shape and a great option if you’re a beginner.
+Just take some precautions on the loose rock near the summit.

 If you decide to hike DeCaLiBron in the summer, you’ll share the trail with hundreds of other hikers, making it safe as a solo hiker.

-If you decide to climb Mount Democrat without completing the rest of the DeCaLiBron group, then the total hike will be about 4 miles roundtrip.
+If you decide to climb Mount Democrat without completing the rest of the DeCaLiBron group, then the entire hike will be about 4 miles roundtrip.

-If you decide to complete the entire loop, you’re looking at approximately 7.25 miles roundtrip.
+If you decide to complete the entire loop, you’re looking at a pretty long hike of approximately 7.25 miles roundtrip.

 I started by summiting Democrat.
 After returning to the saddle, I then made my way to the summit of both Cameron and Lincoln on the right side.
 Next up is Mount Bross.

-DeCaLiBron is located 2 hours west of Denver.
+DeCaLiBron is located 2 hours west of Denver and 2 hours north-west of Colorado Springs.
 This is one of the closest 14ers to Denver and would make for an easy day trip hike.

 3. Mount Cameron